 34.10 in person, and to review testimony provided by the other party in a similar manner.
-This 34.11 may be done through video conference or closed-circuit television; 54.11 may be done through video contenence of closed circuit television, 34.12 (v) proceed with the campus sexual misconduct grievance process, if requested by the 34.13 reporting party, concurrently with a criminal investigation, except that a postsecondary 34.14 institution may temporarily delay a campus proceeding if requested by law enforcement 34.15 and if the campus proceeding may impede a criminal investigation; and 24.16 34.16 (vi) deliver the outcome of the grievance process simultaneously to the reporting and 34.17 responding parties; 34.18 (3) if a postsecondary institution allows for cross-examination of witnesses and parties, 34.19 neither the reporting party nor responding party may be permitted to personally cross-examine 34.20 one another or other witnesses.
+This 34.11 may be done through video conference or closed-circuit television; 34.12 (v) proceed with the campus sexual misconduct grievance process, if requested by the 34.13 reporting party, concurrently with a criminal investigation, except that a postsecondary 34.14 institution may temporarily delay a campus proceeding if requested by law enforcement 34.15 and if the campus proceeding may impede a criminal investigation; and 54.15 and if the campus proceeding may impede a criminal investigation, and 34.16 (vi) deliver the outcome of the grievance process simultaneously to the reporting and 34.17 responding parties; 34.18 (3) if a postsecondary institution allows for cross-examination of witnesses and parties, 34.19 neither the reporting party nor responding party may be permitted to personally cross-examine 34.20 one another or other witnesses.
 Any cross-examination must be performed by an advisor.
-34.21 An adjudicator of the campus disciplinary proceeding may ask questions of any party or 34.22 witness; 34.23 (4) information related to character, including character witnesses, questions or evidence 34.24 about the sexual behavior or sexual preferences of the reporting party, or mental health 34.25 records, must not be considered, except: 34.26 (i) information related to the sexual behavior of the reporting party may be considered 34.27 if it substantiates that the misconduct may have occurred, and is deemed relevant by the 34.28 decision maker; 34.29 (ii) mental health and medical information of the reporting party may be considered if 34.30 a release is signed by the reporting party and nonrelevant information is redacted; 34.31 (iii) if a responding party is found responsible, a postsecondary institution may consider 34.31 medical and mental health information of the reporting party to determine sanctions; and 54.52 incuced and mental nearth information of the reporting party to determine salicitoris, and 35.1 (iv) questions and evidence regarding the sexual preferences or past sexual behavior of 35.2 the reporting party may be considered if such evidence is offered to prove that someone 35.3 other than the responding party committed the conduct alleged by the reporting party, or 35.4 the evidence concerns specific incidents of the reporting party's prior sexual behavior with 35.5 respect to the responding party and is offered to prove consent; 35.6 (5) to the extent possible, the postsecondary institution must: 35.7 (i) inform parties no later than 24 hours before a decision is rendered, and provide the 35.8 timeline of the outcome's release; 35.9 (ii) offer community mental health resources and, if applicable, on-campus resources 35.10 with the notice of outcome equitably to parties; and
+34.21 An adjudicator of the campus disciplinary proceeding may ask questions of any party or 34.22 witness; 34.23 (4) information related to character, including character witnesses, questions or evidence 34.23 about the sexual behavior or sexual preferences of the reporting party, or mental health 34.24 records, must not be considered, except: 34.23 records, must not be considered, except.
+34.26 (i) information related to the sexual behavior of the reporting party may be considered 34.27 if it substantiates that the misconduct may have occurred, and is deemed relevant by the 34.28 decision maker; 34.29 (ii) mental health and medical information of the reporting party may be considered if 34.30 a release is signed by the reporting party and nonrelevant information is redacted; 24.21 34.31 (iii) if a responding party is found responsible, a postsecondary institution may consider 34.32 medical and mental health information of the reporting party to determine sanctions; and 35.1 (iv) questions and evidence regarding the sexual preferences or past sexual behavior of 35.2 the reporting party may be considered if such evidence is offered to prove that someone 35.2 other than the responding party committed the conduct alleged by the reporting party, or 35.4 the evidence concerns specific incidents of the reporting party's prior sexual behavior with 35.5 respect to the responding party and is offered to prove consent; 55.5 respect to the responding party and monored to prove consent, 35.6 (5) to the extent possible, the postsecondary institution must: 35.7 (i) inform parties no later than 24 hours before a decision is rendered, and provide the 35.8 timeline of the outcome's release; 25.0 (ii) offen community montal health recovered and if annliable, an community recovered

+35.9 (ii) offer community mental health resources and, if applicable, on-campus resources 35.10 with the notice of outcome equitably to parties; and